 Finally, one might simply be generally satisfied with Signifyd but wondering if there’s something even better available.
 So, what is out there?

-Today, we have selected six of the most efficient and well-regarded Signifyd alternatives.
+Today, we have selected five of the most efficient and well-regarded Signifyd alternatives.
 Let’s look into the functions, benefits and shortcomings of each.

 Features & Use Cases